Yui-H8/Datacamp/AI_Intermediate ChatGPT.md

 * When comparing different types of neural network architectures, it’s important to understand the distinctive features and advantages of each.
 Recurrent Neural Networks (RNNs) and Transformer models are two such architectures, each with their own unique characteristics and applications.

 ### Features of RNNs versus transformers
+* When comparing different types of neural network architectures, it’s important to understand the distinctive features and advantages of each.
+Recurrent Neural Networks (RNNs) and Transformer models are two such architectures, each with their own unique characteristics and applications.

 ###